My Advice For Any Shy, Awkward Guys Still In High-School

-Your natural tendencies will get you down the road
+Be aware of how your natural tendencies can get you down the road

-The biggest issue is that the natural instincts of most guys lead them to do things that gain them social and life experience.
-They hang out with their friends, they go to parties, they join clubs and teams, and they're eager to dive into 'grown-up' activities like driving, having a job, and going to bars.
+The natural instincts of many people lead them to make choices that gain them social and life experience.
+They hang out with their friends, they go to parties, they join clubs and teams, and they're eager to dive into "grown up" activities like driving, having a job, and going to bars.

-The natural instinct of dorkier guys is to do things that don't gain them much social or life experience.
-Some guys do have a group of friends that they hang out with, but the worst case scenario is a guy who spends all his time alone pursuing an obsessive, pointless interest.
+The natural instinct of a lot of more shy or awkward people is to do things that don't gain them much of that relationship or life experience.
+Some do have a group of friends that they hang out with, but the worst case scenario is someone who spends all their free time alone.
+It's not inherently bad to prefer your own company, but from a practical perspective it has some costs.

 Limit the time you spend on your solitary interests and consciously try to spend more time out in the social world

-That's the overall lesson of this article.
-Your interests are fun so I'm not going to be unrealistic and tell you to give it up entirely.
-Hey, if you're into something like programming, physics, or drawing concept art you could be working towards a rewarding future career.
-But if it's all you do then you're screwing yourself for the long-term.
+You find your interests fun and engaging so I'm not going to be unrealistic and tell you to give them up entirely.
+Hey, if you're into something like programming, physics, or drawing concept art you could be working toward a rewarding future career.
+If it's all you do then you're hindering yourself in the long run.

 Hang out with people more than you currently do